The Simpsons season 24

-The twenty-fourth season of the American animated sitcom The Simpsons aired on Fox between September 30, 2012 and May 19, 2013.
+The twenty-fourth season of the American animated sitcom The Simpsons aired on Fox between September 30, 2012, and May 19, 2013.
 The season was produced by Gracie Films and 20th Century Fox Television.
 This was the first of two new seasons ordered by Fox.
 The primary showrunner for the season was Al Jean.
-It was the last season to air while 20th Century Fox was still part of News Corporation, as on June 28, 2013, various entertainment assets of News Corporation were spun off into an new company called 21st Century Fox, with News Corporation retaining its print assets and Australian media assets.
+It was the last season to air while 20th Century Fox was still part of News Corporation, as on June 28, 2013, various entertainment assets of News Corporation were spun off into a new company called 21st Century Fox, with News Corporation retaining its print assets and Australian media assets.

 The season was nominated for two Emmy Awards, winning one, for two Writers Guild of America Awards, winning one, and for two Annie Awards.